chrisjmendoza/HuffmanDecoding/README.md

 In order for the file to be decoded you need to write the coding information (Huffman Tree) to the compressed file as well.
 Here is the required approach (because I want to make sure that every student can decode a File that another student coded):

-File Header Info:
+File Header Info (You write this information directly byte by byte during creation to file, you do not need to create a data structure for this):

 long numberOfBytes;  // Number of bytes in original file.
                                           // You cannot write long directly, you need to split that number into
                                          // bytes.
-Requirement: The highest significant byte first

-int numberOfSymbols;  // Bytes found in the original file that got encoded for each symbol you write
+Requirement: The highest significant byte first, continue with less significant bytes, least significant byte last int numberOfSymbols;  // # of different Bytes(Symbols) found in the original file that got encoded

-byte symbolValue;
+                                          // You cannot write int directly, you need to split that number into
+                                         // bytes.
+Requirement: The highest significant byte first, continue with less significant bytes, least significant byte last for each symbol you write byte symbolValue;

-byte codeLength; // the length of the “01010111” codeString for this symbol

-byte(s) codeBits // for each ‘0’ a bit 0 and for each ‘1’ a bit 1 set.
+byte codeLength; // the length of the “01010111” codeString for this symbol byte(s) codeBits // for each ‘0’ a bit 0 and for each ‘1’ a bit 1 set.
 The # of codeBits

-// is determined by the codeLength (<=8 one byte, >8 <=16 two bytes etc.)
+                                // determins the codeLength (<=8 one byte, >8 <=16 two bytes etc.)

 After this header the bit stream of the encoded bytes follow.
 Here is an example:
 Assuming you have the following mapping (I use chars as symbols for simplicity) 'T' ‘110100’, 'h' ‘10111’, 'e' ‘1001’, ' ' ‘111’,  'b' ‘011100’ the foxtext.hzip file would start right after the above described File Header Info with the following 3 bytes (Each block represents a byte in the file):